Osteria Mozza pastas

 What is it?
 An all-day Cali-French café, bakery and dinnertime spot where it is nigh on impossible to leave dissatisfied, where old meets new in L.A. dining history, and where the buzz of thrilled diners is electric from morning to night.

 Why we love it: Margarita Manzke’s James Beard Award-winning pastries in the case are some of the finest in L.A., while Walter Manzke’s worldly French bistro-meets-Californian-cuisine dishes leave us lapping up roast Liberty Farms duck, sweet corn agnolotti and Burgundy snails in puff pastry (a carryover from the couple’s now-closed Bicyclette).
-Seasonal tasting menus and occasional collaboration dinners keep things fresh in the evenings, like a recent tomato-centric one we tried with Swedish-born chef Marcus Jernmark.
+Seasonal tasting menus and occasional collaboration dinners keep things fresh in the evenings, like a tomato-centric one we tried last summer in collaboration with Swedish chef Marcus Jernmark.
 During the day, we love the beef short rib kimchi fried rice and the hefty Cuban sandwich.
 The love and care this husband-and-wife team puts into République is palpable, filling the gothic-style building—one that was once home to Charlie Chaplin’s office, as well as Nancy Silverton and the late Mark Peel’s groundbreaking Campanile restaurant—with the kind of warm, bustling atmosphere often missing in L.A.

 Time Out tip: Arrive early on weekends to snag first pick of the pastry case’s croissants, baguettes, tarts, cakes and cookies; once they sell out for the day, they’re gone.